ArctosDB/documentation-wiki/_documentation/accession.markdown

 ### Example Usage

 *   Desired accession: 1234.123.Mamm
-*   New Specimen: UAMObs:Mamm 9876
+*   New Cataloged Item: UAMObs:Mamm 9876
 *   Default accession: UAMObs:Mamm 1234.123.Mamm (Does not and should not exist)
 *   Value to enter for Accession: [UAM:Mamm]1234.123.Mamm

 *   Desired accession: MVZ:Birds 14508
-*   New Specimen: MVZ:Bird 183000 - Value to enter for Accession: 14508
+*   New Cataloged Item: MVZ:Bird 183000 - Value to enter for Accession: 14508
-*   New Specimen: MVZ:Mamm 250000 - Value to enter for Accession: [MVZ:Bird]14508
+*   New Cataloged Item: MVZ:Mamm 250000 - Value to enter for Accession: [MVZ:Bird]14508
-*   New Specimen: MVZObs:Bird 10 - Value to enter for Accession: [MVZ:Bird]14508
+*   New Cataloged Item: MVZObs:Bird 10 - Value to enter for Accession: [MVZ:Bird]14508

 *   Desired accession: MSB:Para 2012.123.Para
-*   New Specimen: MSB:Host:9876
+*   New Cataloged Item: MSB:Host:9876
 *   Default accession: MSB:Host 2012.123 (Does not and should not exist)
 *   Value to enter for Accession: [MSB:Para]2012.123.Para